One of the questions asked by potential buyers ofa heat pump installationis about the noise level.

-Of course, this is a niche market in the field of heat pumps
+Of course, this is a niche market for heat pumps.

 Some manufacturers market noise boxes, which fight against noise pollution as sound absorbers.

-These solutions are very effective, but impact the budget and therefore the return on investment.
+These solutions are highly effective, but they impact the budget and therefore the return on investment.

-On the other hand, their aesthetics sometimes leave something to be desired for standard products.
+On the other hand, their aesthetics sometimes leave much to be desired for standard products.